menglu21/TopLJets2015/TopAnalysis/README.md

 Commit your changes regularly with
 ```
-git commit -a -m'comment on the changes made'
+git commit -a -m 'comment on the changes made'
 ```
 Push to your forked repository
 ```
 git push git@github.com:MYGITHUBLOGIN/TopLJets2015.git
 ```
-From the github area of the repository cleak on the green button "Compare,review and create a pull request" to create the PR to merge with your colleagues.
+From the github area of the repository click on the green button "Compare,review and create a pull request" to create the PR to merge with your colleagues.

 # Local analyses